intel-ai-tce/vllm-fork/.cd/README.md

    - `INPUT_TOK` – Number of input tokens per prompt.
    - `OUTPUT_TOK` – Number of output tokens to generate per prompt.
-   - `CON_REQ` – Number of concurrent requests to send during benchmarking.
+   - `CONCURRENT_REQ` – Number of concurrent requests to send during benchmarking.
    - `NUM_PROMPTS` – Total number of prompts to use in the benchmark.

    **Example usage:**